What is the first thing that you think of when someone says “This designer has the ultimate skills”?

 That is why I believe that the skill of sticking to the plan is considerably more important than planning itself.
 Planning your work is not an easy job as well, but actually executing the schedule is much harder, and if you can do it, you truly are an expert.
 The higher the importance and scope of your project are, the more significant will this skill be, and the more valued as a worker you will become (do I sound like Master Yoda or something?).

-There are no two similar projects that you get in such careers as a graphic designer – that’s the very beauty of the graphic design.
+An absolutely essential skill – not for graphic designers only, but for everyone from product designers to web designers.
+There are no two similar projects that you get in such careers – that’s the very beauty of the design industry.
 However, the changes are not necessarily pleasant – might be that you get a much tighter deadline, more demands, problematic client, etc. Long story short – not all the time everything goes smooth, and the job occasionally becomes very stressful.
 Your job as a designer to be able to cope with that: work at nights, do more thorough research, appoint several extra meetings with a client.
 Might be especially problematic if you’re a freelancer.
 In such cases, your task is to remain calm and demonstrate that you are ready to deal with most irritating situations which sure will happen to you.
 Employers do value that.

 There are many graphic design skills a designer might include in their portfolio, but the final choice depends fully on you.
 I can only generally answer the question “what does a graphic designer need to know to get the job?”.
 However, the main one thing I can advise – organize your portfolio in a way that will not only state your skills but will also demonstrate them.
 Wanna show you’re creative?
 Do something unusual that you’ve never seen done before, and focus on something that is really important, avoid trivial and mundane cliches where possible, change levels of the game.
 Make your portfolio the best representation of yourself, update it regularly, and you’ll manage to improve and always stay on top.